ppipada/flexigpt-app/README.md

 - <details>
   <summary>Feature details</summary>

-  - Prompt Templates allow you to store complex prompts (including variables and pre-processing tools) and reuse them with a single slash-command.
+  - Prompt Templates allow you to store complex prompts (with variables) and reuse them.
   - Templates can be organized into Bundles, which act as configurable packs that can be enabled or disabled.
   - Templates and Bundles can be disabled or removed at any time without affecting existing chat history.